 The Vocalbeat windscreen is easy to install and you won’t have any troubles fitting it over your mic.
 This pop filter is available in three different colors so it can also be a nice aesthetic detail on top of your mic.

-Shock Mounts - to Eliminate Noise and Vibration
+Best Shock Mounts - to Eliminate Noise and Vibration

 To ensure that your fans are getting the best possible sound, you should add a shock mount to your recording setup.
 Take a look at my top picks among the best shock mounts for Blue Yeti.